LearnFL/proj-icp-motoko-dbank/README.md

 # Motoko DBank

 ### A quick dive in ICP and motoco with a simple app that implements deposits, withdrawals and compounds interest every second.
+See pictures at the bottom of the page.

 ### Usefull websites